Students can choose one of three options for satisfying the Comprehensive Exam:

 Option #2: Portfolio

 The portfolio consists of two kinds of information, which you may organize as you please: (1) a sampling of works suited to each domain and (2) an essay, for each domain, explaining what you learned about these domains and the relevance of the work samples.
 In the sampling of works, you may include anything you consider relevant for a demonstration of competence in each of the three domains.
 You might include critical reviews, published papers, reflections on learning from studies in which you have been involved, annotated bibliographies, papers, or reviews of papers, or evidence of cooperative or individual research endeavors.
-The sampling section of the portfolio is limited to ten items.
+The sampling section of the portfolio is limited to ten items, with no more than four items within any domain.
 Any course papers included as samples must be clean copies without professor feedback and grades.

 The nature of the essays for each domain depends on the items included in the portfolio.
 For example, if you have several pieces in a particular domain, the essay for that domain will describe how these pieces fit into the field of literacy and how they address critical issues in the domain.
 If a domain contains a very well developed, publishable paper, the essay will provide the context for that paper, showing how it relates to the broader domain.
 If you don't have appropriate material to place in the portfolio for a given domain, then you can address the domain with an essay or written exam, as in Exam Option 1, or Option 3.

 Option #3: Closed-Book, Written Exam